Broke116/angular-go-web-app/README.md

 In order build this application "docker-compose build" to build the linked parts of the application.
 To run the application use "docker-compose up" command to run it.

-TODO : change password logic to send a hashed password in PUT method
+TODO : Even though the application converts plain text to hashed password, it is better to receive that password in a different hashed format from the application's frontend side.